chmald/python-django-upload/README.md

-# djangoupload
+# python-django-upload
-This was forked by another repository and modified for HttpPlatformHandler and Azure Web App with deployment cmd for Python 3.6.4 x86
+Example of using Django to upload files on Azure App Services.

-Create a media folder in root
+Uploads fies to media folder in the root directory.